 Epcot Fireworks Shows

-Unlike Magic Kingdom where the action has a definite front side, *most* components for Harmonious can be viewed from nearly 360 degrees, with a small caveat:
+Unlike Magic Kingdom where the action has a definite front side, the fireworks at Epcot can be viewed from nearly 360 degrees around World Showcase Lagoon.

 Important things to know about Epcot firework shows

-- Harmonious is shown year-round, but for the Fourth of July and the Holidays it gets a specially themed ending or “tag”.
+• Sometimes during the Fourth of July and the Holidays, the fireworks get a specially themed ending or “tag”.

-- Best view of both projections and fireworks: World Showcase Plaza (at the entrance to the World Showcase between Disney Traders and Port of Entry) has the best views of both fireworks and mist projections (but it will also be the most crowded).
-The American Adventure also has decent views (but you’re further away from the ring).
+• Best view of fireworks: World Showcase Plaza (at the entrance to the World Showcase between Disney Traders and Port of Entry) has the best views of the fireworks (but it will also be the most crowded).
+The American Adventure also has decent views.

-- Best premium view (costs extra): The Harmonious Dinner Package at Rose & Crown.
+• Best premium view (costs extra): The Epcot Fireworks Dinner Package at Rose & Crown.

 How early should I get a spot for the fireworks at Epcot

-Trying to decide how early you should be looking for a spot for Harmonious?
+Trying to decide how early you should be looking for a spot for fireworks at Epcot?
 Just like with Magic Kingdom fireworks, you’ll need to consider these 3 things:

 But, if you want that coveted World Showcase Plaza spot, you should plan on grabbing a spot at least 60 minutes early or more if you want front row.

-But, the good thing about Harmonious is that if you aren’t too concerned about snagging a front-row spot against the railing, it truly isn’t that difficult to find a place right as the show begins where you can see things “good enough”.
+But, the good thing about Epcot fireworks is that if you aren’t too concerned about snagging a front-row spot against the railing, it truly isn’t that difficult to find a place right as the show begins where you can see things “good enough”.

 Look out for these!
 (Things that will ruin your fireworks view at Epcot)